-The world is evolving and adapting to a more digital landscape in which employees have the freedom to work from the convenience of their own homes, while businesses are able to reduce costs associated with office space rental.
-The paradigm shift for field service teams has been rapidly evolving with technologies such as AR-based remote visual support AIRe Link which enables technicians to remotely resolve customer issues from anywhere in the world.
+The world is evolving and adapting to a more digital landscape.
+Employees have the freedom to work from the convenience of their own homes.
+At the same time, businesses are able to reduce costs associated with office space rental.
+The paradigm shift for service teams has been rapidly evolving with technologies such as AR-based remote visual support.
+Solutions such as AIRe Link enable technicians to remotely resolve customer issues from anywhere in the world.

-It makes sense that some field service teams are taking full advantage of the benefits provided by allowing technicians to conduct operations from their own homes.
-Employees no longer have to worry about commuting, potentially arriving late at the office due to traffic.
+It makes sense some field service teams are taking full advantage of the benefits.
+For instance, some allow their technicians to conduct operations from the comfort of their own homes.
+Their employees no longer have to worry about commuting; therefore, no longer start work late due to traffic.
 AIRe Link enables visual assistance to be provided remotely from anywhere in the world without compromising on the quality of service to customers.

 It should be kept in mind; remote workers have the potential to expose your business to new security risks.
 For the majority of service teams, the benefits outweigh the new potential risks associated.
 Not to worry, we have field service teams covered with tips organisations can utilize to reduce the risk new security threats pose to remote workers and their businesses.

 All devices remote workers utilize should be secured with a strong anti-virus program.
-Viruses not only pose security risks to remote workers, but they can also pose a threat to connected networks such as business servers.
+Viruses not only pose security risks to remote workers, they also pose a threat to connected networks like business servers.
 Without a secure anti-virus, the risk files could be stolen, damaged or encrypted by viruses is greatly increased.
 It’s best to secure all devices used for work with a good anti-virus to stay protected.

 For businesses operating in Europe, keeping data safe and business procedures in line with GDPR regulations is essential.
 Recently big banks were fined for their usage of unsecured applications such as WhatsApp for business communications.
-Its best field service teams use GDPR-compliant applications for communication between employees, clients, and contractors.
+Its best field service teams use GDPR-compliant applications for communication between employees, clients, and contractors in order to remain compliant.
 GDPR secure remote visual support applications such as AIRe Link should also be utilized for conducting remote support sessions to keep customer data safe.

 An important security tip to remember is to keep operating systems, software, and other applications up to date at all times to reduce security risks.
 Often updates are released to patch security vulnerabilities, by missing an update you potentially leave yourself open to hackers exploiting known vulnerabilities to gain access.
 The majority of software has an auto-update feature which should be enabled.